History of the FIBA Basketball World Cup: Further Expansion, Yugoslavia sets a record, Rise of Spain (2002-2006)

-The United States returns to the top (2010–2014)
+The United States returns to the top (2010-2014)

 After the success of the 2006 tournament, the 2010 FIBA World Championship in Turkey also featured 24 teams.
 41 NBA players participated in the tournament.
 Once again, European teams were the most successful in the early rounds of the tournament; nine of ten European teams advanced to the knockout stage, as only Germany was sent home early after an overtime loss to Angola in group play.
 Six European teams advanced to the quarterfinals, tying their total from 2006.
 For the second straight tournament, the United States and Argentina were the only non-European teams to advance to the quarterfinals.
 Both Oceanian teams were knocked out in the eighth finals for the second straight tournament, as were the lone eighth finalists from Africa (Angola) and Asia (China).
-Defending World European champion and Olympic silver medalist Spain struggled without star Pau Gasol, losing two of their first three games before Serbia knocked them out in the quarterfinals.
-World number one Argentina was also knocked out in the quarterfinals.
+Defending World champion, European champion and Olympic silver medalist Spain struggled without star Pau Gasol, losing two of their first three games before Serbia knocked them out in the quarterfinals.
+Top-ranked Argentina was also knocked out in the quarterfinals.
 Eventually, the Argentines beat Spain for fifth place in a match that many thought would be for the title.
 The United States again brought a roster of NBA players, although none of the gold medal-winning 2008 Olympic team returned for the Americans.
 Instead, the Americans brought a young team, led by 21-year-old Kevin Durant and went undefeated in group play for the second consecutive tournament.
 Host Turkey and Lithuania, both looking for their first World Championship medal, also finished group play undefeated.